rafaelrochagit/semchiliqueoficial/wp-content/plugins/adrotate/readme.txt

 = Can I use my adverts from Google AdSense? =
 Yes, usually you can use their code as-is.
-Googles new Auto-Ads are supported as well.
+Googles new Auto-Ads work as well.

 = Does AdRotate support HTML5 adverts? =
 Yes!